aternosorg/plop/README.md

 # Plop
-Generate Minecraft function files to make structures plop into existence.
+Generate Minecraft function files to make structures plop into existence in Vanilla Minecraft.

 [This could be a gif]

+Plop generates a single function file that works without any other dependencies.

 ## Installation
 ### CLI